cyber-goblinbug/FFF/README.md

 Finally, NΦ‑17 wrote a note in a calm, deliberate hand before ending their own life:

 “You can’t make an angel in hell.”
+Heart rate and respiration were normal until their final act.
+Tissue continued shifting even after death.
+Security footage from the last hours was missing.
+All other subjects had died gradually, following the same unstoppable decline.

+A final lab report, recovered alongside the files, ends with a single, chilling line from the supervising scientist:

+“They are deteriorating, yes… but this is progress.”